run-ai/docs/docs/admin/runai-setup/config/non-root-containers.md

 ### Using Templates

-Another way to enforce the above flags is using [Administrative templates](../../../researcher-setup/templates/#administrative-templates).
-Templates allow you to force compliance on both the User Inteface and Command-line interface.
+Another way to enforce the above flags is using [Policies](../../workloads/policies.md).
+Polices allow an Administrator to force compliance on both the User Interface and Command-line interface.

 ## Passing user identity